 - Reside in the United States

-- Have a concrete business idea
+- Have a clear entrepreneurial idea for good

 - Can share proven efforts toward launching their business idea